propelorm/Propel2/documentation/documentation/09-inheritance.markdown

 echo $footballer->getFirstName(); // Michael
 {% endhighlight %}

-Multiple delegation also allows to implement a deep inheritance hirerarchy.
+Multiple delegation also allows to implement a deep inheritance hierarchy.
 For instance, if your object model contains a `ProBasketballer` inheriting from `Basketballer` inheriting from `Player`, the  `ProBasketballer` should delegate to both `Basketballer` and `Player`; delegating to `Basketballer` only isn't enough.

 {% highlight xml %}
 <table name="player">